 As the discussion proceeds, process needs by the students is often a topic.

 When it comes up, we need to consider that, in order to improve student performance, the first option we explore is whether it will improve with practice.
 That is, simple repetition of the model gives the students a chance to learn to respond more appropriately.
 Second, we directly teach the students the skills they need to manage the cognitive and social tasks of the model.
-Much of your discussion might training needs and how to them.
+Much of your discussion might be about training needs and how to manage them.

 Peer Coaching Guide: Inquiry Training